 - 1984: The Cosby Show, which became one of three Americans to have the biggest ratings for five consecutive years, airs its pilot episode.

-- 1990: US conducts nuclear test at Nevada test site.
+- 1990: the US conducts a nuclear test at the Nevada test site.

 - 1992: French voters ratify the Maastricht Treaty.

 - 1995: 50th session of the United States General Assembly.

 - 2001: During a televised address to a joint session of the United States Congress, US President George W. Bush declared a ‘war on terror against al-Qaeda and other global terrorist groups.